SwayamCodingEmpire/project-management-system/Prereuisites.md

 ### 2. Install Docker Desktop
 - Download and install [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/).
-- Configure Docker Desktop to use the WSL 2.
+- Configure Docker Desktop to use the WSL 2.(To configure Go to Settings > Resources > WSL integration in docker desktop)
+- Detailed configuration may vary with system.

 ### 3. Prepare Qdrant Docker Environment
 - Open your Ubuntu/WSL terminal.